sematext/docs/docs/agents/sematext-agent/autodisco/resource-limits.md

 sematext/agent:latest
 ```

-By using these environment variables, you can fine-tune the resource allocation for both the Pod and the non-Kubernetes containers based on your specific requirements.
+By using these environment variables, you can fine-tune the resource allocation for non-Kubernetes containers based on your specific requirements.